-The Group Policy settings contained within this section are provided by the Group Policy template WindowsCollaboration.admx/adml that is included with the Microsoft Windows Vista & 2008 Administrative Templates.
+This Group Policy section is provided by the Group Policy template WindowsCollaboration.admx/adml that is only included with the Microsoft Windows Vista and Server 2008 (non-R2) Administrative Templates.

-18.9.86 Windows Messenger
+18.9.92 Windows Messenger

 This section is intentionally blank and exists to ensure the structure of Windows benchmarks is consistent.